nlarion/cSharpHairSalon/README.md

 ## Setup/Installation Requirements
 - Clone this repository.
 - Use the .sql in the root directory to make the databases.
-Or follow these commands in SQLCMD/SQL Server:
+Or follow these commands in SQLCMD/SQL Server to create hair_salon and hair_salon_test:
   * CREATE DATABASE hair_salon;
   - GO
   - CREATE TABLE stylists (id INT IDENTITY(1,1), name VARCHAR(255));